getify/Functional-Light-JS/manuscript/ch4.md

 Composition is how an FPer models the flow of data through the program.
 In some senses, it's the most foundational concept in all of FP, because without it, you can't declaratively model data and state changes.
 In other words, everything else in FP would collapse without composition.

-## Output To Input
+## Output to Input

 We've already seen a few examples of composition.
-For example, in Chapter 3 our discussion of `unary(..)` included this expression: `unary(adder(3))`.
+For example, our discussion of `unary(..)` in Chapter 3 included this expression: `unary(adder(3))`.
 Think about what's happening there.

 To compose two functions together, pass the output of the first function call as the input of the second function call.
 In `unary(adder(3))`, the `adder(3)` call returns a value (a function); that value is directly passed as an argument to `unary(..)`, which also returns a value (another function).